jojo157/Delightful-Penguins/README.md

 - Database to store app data.
   - Postgres database will be used to store all application data.
 - Realtime Chat facility
-  - Contact chat facility on every page for realtime communication.
+  - A contact chat facility will be on every page for realtime communication.
 - Contact form
-  - Contact form to enable user to send email to artist when artist offline.
+  - A Contact form will be available when the artist is offline.
 - Artist Add Art
   - Form to allow the artist to add a new piece of art to sell.
 - Artist Edit Art